-BOXES

-1. Toolkit Time: Refer students to the Communication Tools in Part A of the four-part Toolkit that follows Chapter 12.

 TEACHING TIPS

+Inform the students that the end product of the preliminary investigation is a report to management.

-Emphasize the importance of employee attitudes and reactions.
-Unhappy or disgruntled employees can sabotage even the best systems development project.
-Point out that when interacting with users, it is better to stress new features or enhancements than problems.
+Point out to the students that when interacting with users, it is better to emphasize new features or enhancements than problems.
+Explain them the reason.

-Figure 2-17 shows a fishbone or Ishikawa diagram, which is a popular tool used to identify the root causes of a problem.
+Figure 2-14 shows a fishbone or Ishikawa diagram, which is a popular tool used to identify the root causes of a problem.
 This type of diagram shows the possible causes of a problem as a graphical outline and is helpful during preliminary investigation to reveal actual causes rather than just symptoms of problems.

+Mention to the students that organization charts do not show important informal alignment of a group.

 Interviewing stakeholders is the most important fact-finding technique and the most effective way to understand business functions.
 Offer that closed-ended questions (e.g., How many forms a day do you process?) that have simple, factual answers can be important to obtain specific facts.
 Generally, however, open-ended questions are best to get an interview started and encourage an interviewee to explain his or her perception of the project.

-Some documentation is external, such as industry wide journals, studies, or reports.
-Professional organizations sometimes conduct “best practice” studies that can be invaluable.
-Other documentation is internal, such as company reports, forms, procedural manuals, and work descriptions.
-Analysts should ask for copies of all documentation currently used.

-Share with students that the old saying, “a picture is worth a thousand words,” also is true in systems analysis.
+Share with students that the old saying, “a picture is worth a thousand words,” is also true in systems analysis.
 Observing operations helps clarify current business processes and can help an analyst visualize a new system.
-Operations can be as casual as a quick walk through an area or as detailed as being trained as a user and actually working at the job.
-By their very presence, observers can change what they are observing.
-Workers can become nervous or overcautious when they are being watched, changing the way they usually perform their jobs.Observers should be as unobtrusive as possible and sensitive to the needs and feelings of workers.
-Sampling techniques are described in a later chapter.
+Workers can become nervous or overcautious when they are being watched, changing the way they usually perform their jobs.

 Surveys can contain closed-ended questions (e.g., How many telephone calls do you receive?) and open-ended questions (e.g., What would you like the new system to do?).
 In general, surveys should contain a limited number of open-ended questions because stakeholders often will not take the time to complete surveys with many open-ended questions.

-Sometimes, management will indicate, either directly or indirectly, cost and time limitations.
-This information can color a systems analyst’s estimates, often with disastrous consequences.
-Estimates should be made without any preconceived notions and then, if necessary, compared to management directives.
-If the estimates are different from directives, either the cost and time limitations can be revised or the project scope can be altered.
+Inform the students that the format of a preliminary investigation report varies.

 CLASSROOM ACTIVITIES